microsoft/mcsa-observability/README.md

 ## 2. Update grafana instance to create datasource, folders and dashboards using Terraform
 cd ../grafana-datasource
+note: if you are running terraform on existing resources please download the tfstate file into this folder from azure blob storage created above (tfstate/grafana-datasource/terraform.tfstate)

 #initialize terraform providers
 terraform init -upgrade